learningequality/kolibri-docs/docs/install/tutorials/provision.rst

 Required hardware
 -----------------

 #.
 Laptops and/or other devices to host Kolibri servers.

+	.. tip:: If you are planning to use Raspberry Pi as your server device, read our comprehensive tutorial about setting up :ref:`tutorial_rpi`.

 #.
 For provisioning you have the option to use:

 	* Fast USB 3 external drive(s).
 USB 2 can work too, but we recommend using more than one USB 3 drives for fastest results.